 Contracting for Honors Course Credit

-Step 1: Email the Contracting Coordinator firstname.lastname@example.org for an appointment to obtain a Contract application and to discuss the proposed project.
-The appointment should take place as soon as you receive a class syllabus.
+Step 1: Email the Contracting Coordinator email@example.com for an appointment to obtain a Contract application and to discuss the proposed research paper and presentation.
+The appointment should take place the semester before your contracting semester.

-Step 2: Meet with the professor to discuss an appropriate project, how you will share your project with an audience, and set-up a general meeting schedule.
+Step 2: Meet with the professor to discuss an appropriate research paper, how you will share your paper with an audience, and set-up a general meeting schedule with the professor.

 Step 3: Complete the application form with the professor of the contracted course.

-Step 4: Submit the completed application to the Honors College no later than 5:00 pm on Friday, September 16.
+Step 4: Submit the completed application to the Honors College before the start of the contracting semester.

 General Contracting Information